firebase/quickstart-unity/auth/testapp/readme.md

 * [Android SDK](https://developer.android.com/studio/index.html#downloads)
   (when developing for Android).

-## Notes

-### Usage on tvOS

-This testapp was designed for use on iOS and Android targets, and when running in the Unity editor.
-While the code will also execute on tvOS, the buttons will be unresponsive as there isn't an easy way to provide the app with the click / touch events to orchestrate the UI elements on that platform.

 ## Building the Sample

 ### iOS or tvOS

-  - Register your iOS app with Firebase.
+  - Register your iOS+ (iOS or tvOS) app with Firebase.
     - Create a project in the
       [Firebase console](https://firebase.google.com/console/).
     - Associate your project to an app by clicking the `Add app` button,